prataprc/pitch-caserust/PITCHME.md

 With millions of transistors packed in a micro-chip
 @snapend
 @snap[size-80 fragment]
-Ever increasing GigaBytes of Memory
+Ever increasing Gigabytes of Memory
 @snapend

 @snap[size-80 fragment]